 Arriving in Delhi you'll be met by your Tour Manager and transferred to your first hotel for an included lunch.
 Freshen up, then join a guided tour of Delhi's Old City.
 Discover the historic Red Fort, the Jama Masjid Mosque and Raj Ghat, Gandhi's cremation site.
 We also take you on an exhilarating rickshaw ride through Chandni Chowk's narrow lanes.

 Today we'll explore the grandeur of New Delhi, built by the British Raj to reflect the glories of the Empire.
 Highlights include the historic India Gate war memorial and the vast boulevard of the Rajpath.

-You'll also have time to see the ruins of the Quwwat-ul-Islam mosque and the ornate Qutb Minar tower that rises from them before you travel to the 'Pink City' of Jaipur, this afternoon.
+You'll also have time to see the impressive Agrasen ki Baoli stepwell, the ruins of the Quwwat-ul-Islam mosque and the ornate Qutb Minar tower before you travel to the 'Pink City' of Jaipur, this afternoon.

 This morning we'll visit Amber for the chance to discover the opulent Royal Halls and sweeping rampart-top views of this 16th-century fort.
 In the afternoon, we'll tour Jaipur itself, exploring the City Palace complex with its museums and ancient observatory, and the Hawa Mahal or 'Palace of the Winds', with its innumerable windows and screened balconies.
 Dinner tonight is with a local family in Jaipur.

 Ranthambhore National Park, one of the best examples of India's conservation programme, Project Tiger, is your base for the next two nights.
 Once here, rest and relax at your hotel, or join an afternoon optional excursion to Ranthambhore Fort, and take in the stupendous views of the park from its 600m-high vantage point.